 ISSF’s Board of Directors sets the organization’s strategic direction.
 Download a PDF of our strategic plan from the site.

-Explore “Staying the Course” — our 2020 Annual Report — to learn about ISSF’s recent accomplishments and contributions in sustainable fishing.
+Explore “Transparent Accountability Across Tuna Fisheries” — our 2021 Annual Report — to learn about ISSF’s recent accomplishments and contributions in sustainable fishing.